Huskyeder/stackato-doc/admin/setup/microcloud.rst

 this on in the :ref:`Organizations <console-organizations>` view in the :ref:`Management Console <management-console>`.

-Not that each organization has an assigned :ref:`quota plan
+Note that each organization has an assigned :ref:`quota plan
 <console-settings-quota-definitions>`, which should be changed or edited
 to reflect the resources available on the VM/cluster.